 - Illuminated billboards and neon signs everywhere!

+If you are visiting Osaka, then you cannot miss Dotonbori!
 For an exciting night full of great food, live music, and endless entertainment, don’t miss Osaka’s buzzing district of Dotonbori!
 Originally Osaka’s main theater area of the late 1600s, Dotonbori is now a plethora of entertainment options that attract millions of families and visitors each year.

 During the daytime, Dotonbori seems like any other Japanese city, but this neighborhood never sleeps and the illuminated neon billboards light up the night sky and can be seen from miles around.